DooPhiLong/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 ![image](https://user-images.githubusercontent.com/120476961/226356027-4ca9d7f6-ac86-491f-b54c-5e3cf26e28be.png)

 #### 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+- DATEDIFF : Returns the difference between two time values based on the specified time period.
+The two time values must be dates or date and time expressions.
+-  Cast : Change the data type
 ```sql
 WITH time_table AS (
 SELECT  distinct runner_id,